wyfo/apischema/docs/data_model.md

 # Data model

-*apischema* handle every classes/types you need.
+*apischema* handles every class/type you need.

 By the way, it's done in an additive way, meaning that it doesn't affect your types.